 Leaf hesitates.
 “Try not to get mad, but… I mean, Blue and I were raised by Professors, from the outside a lot of people expect us to be the ones making most of the discoveries.
 I’ve been seeing people give us more credit than we deserve for the abra thing, even with the interview, and I think it’s because people don’t really know who you are, the way you think, how much time you spent on it.”

 Red is frowning as she speaks, more bothered than he thought he would be.
 “Ugh.
 Okay, I’ll flesh out my profile too.”

 “Yesss,” Blue whispers, steepling his fingers together.
 “Join us, Red… join us… on the PR side!”
 Before Red can reply, Blue winces, one hand going down to rub his leg as Leaf glares at him.

-“Are you trying to get him to change his mind?” she asks.
+“Are you trying to get him to change his mind?”

 “It’s not public relations,” Red insists.
 “I’m just sharing the ideas I have and giving context for them, like how I learned things and what resources I use.”